EmDuck/Gaming-PC-Building-Guide/BUILDING.md

   - Magnetic tip and/or electrical screwdrivers are more convenient than standard screwdrivers, but it doesn't really matter.

 - 1x **[Desk](https://youtu.be/2lmfF0k2UcU?t=24)** ([Verge reference haha](https://youtu.be/M-2Scfj4FZk?t=67))
   - Seriously, though.
-Don't build a PC on the floor or on carpet.
-Screws get lost all over the floor and carpet, and just sitting down for hours building hurts your ass and back.
+I wouldn't recommend building a PC on the floor, especially on carpet.
+Screws get lost easily and sitting down for hours building just hurts your ass and back.

-- 1x Screw Tray (Optional)
-  - You can use a dinner plate to hold your screws, it really doesn't matter.
-Just find something to organize your screws with.
-  - Honestly, you really don't need this, it just helps with organization.

 Like I said, there really aren't that many things you need for building a PC.
-With that established, let's begin!
+With that done, let's begin!

 ### Building the PC: